September – December 2022

-Over the course of 12 weeks, participants will complete modules guided by Easter Seals staff, specialized educators and guest speakers.
-By the end of the program, participants will be more prepared for school, work, independent living and their transition to adulthood.
+Compass classes are offered online by Easter Seals staff, specialized educators and guest speakers.
+By the end of the program, participants will be more prepared for school, work, independent living and their transition to adulthood, and be ready to take their next steps whether that be training, further education, GED preparation, or employment.
 Areas of focus can be adapted on a case by case basis according to the needs and abilities of the group members.

 The Compass Program includes modules on: